| In the

 being together again, all alive and well.
 I was then

 almost eleven years old.
+We moved to

 a town 20 miles from Nauvoo called Macedonia.
 Here we